Franz Rosenthal: Background

-Professor Rosenthal was a prolific and highly accomplished scholar who contributed much to the development of source-critical studies in Arabic in the US.
+Rosenthal contributed much to the development of source-critical studies in Arabic in the US.
 His publications range from a monograph on Humor in Early Islam to a three-volume annotated translation of the Muqaddimah of Ibn Khaldun to a Grammar of Biblical Aramaic.
-For his translation of the Muqaddimah, he traveled to Istanbul and studied the manuscript there, among them Ibn Khaldun's autographed copy.
-His 1952 History of Muslim Historiography was the first study of this enormous subject.
+His 1952 History of Muslim Historiography was the first study of this subject.
+For his translation of the Muqaddimah, he travelled to Istanbul to collate manuscripts of the work kept there, among them one signed by Ibn Khaldun.

 He wrote extensively on Islamic civilization, including The Muslim Concept of Freedom, The Classical Heritage in Islam, The Herb: Hashish versus Medieval Muslim Society, Gambling in Islam, On Suicide in Islam and Sweeter Than Hope: Complaint and Hope in Medieval Islam, Knowledge Triumphant: The Concept of Knowledge in Medieval Islam (Leiden: EJ.
 Brill, 1970), as well as three volumes of collected essays and two volumes of translations from the Arabic text of the history of the medieval Persian historian al-Tabari, Tarikh al-Rusul wa al-Muluk (History of the Prophets and Kings).
 Rosenthal continued to publish in German and in English.
 His books have been translated into Arabic, Russian, and Turkish.